 Cons of Long-Term Care Insurance

 Many individual long-term care insurance policies require medical underwriting, so coverage may not be an option for someone in poor health or one who is already receiving long-term care services.
 Additionally, some long-term care insurance policies have limits on how long or how much will be paid.
 The older you are, and the more health concerns you have, the more a long-term care policy can cost you.
+Medicare also does not offer qualifying options for an HSA account.

 Because women have longer life expectancies than men, with a greater chance of an insurance claim, women generally pay more for coverage than men.
 Long-term care insurance policies contain an elimination period (30, 60 or 90 days) which represents the number of days you pay for care before the policy starts to pay out.
 And, as with other types of insurance, there’s always the chance that you may not require long-term care or use the policy at all.